Pedestrian level crossing removal Pedestrian level crossing removal

-As part of the Metro Rail Enhancement Programme, AT is investigating the removal of some at grade pedestrian level crossings not suitable for the future state of the rail network.
+As part of the Metro Rail Enhancement Programme, AT is investigating the removal of pedestrian-only level crossings to improve safety and enable more frequent trains.

 Project Status: Initial Design Phase